Free cookie consent management tool by TermsFeed

 At this stage, you should also look at paying off other debts as well to minimise your financial burdens.
 However, only do so if it is financially feasible.

-THREE – Boost Your Credit Score
+3) Boost Your Credit Score

 Boost your credit score by adopting good habits:

-• Pay all of your bills on time
+• Pay all of your bills on time (that includes credit card bills, utility bills and any other regular payments)

 • Reduce your credit card balances

-• Register on the electoral role if you haven’t already
+• Register on the electoral role if you haven’t already (this will help lenders verify your identity and address)

 • If you’re currently renting use a tool like CreditLadder to report rental payments to credit agencies